 National Sample Survey, Schedule 10: Child Labor and Consumption.
 We use the National Sample Survey (NSS) to create our district-level measure of child labor.
 The NSS is a repeated cross section of an average of 100,000 Indian households a year, conducted by the Indian government.
 We use rounds 60, 61, 62, 64, 66, and 68 (2004, 2004-5, 2005-6, 2007-8, 2009-10, 2011-12) in our analysis.
-These rounds roughly overlap with our ASER sample, and have a relatively consistent set of district geographies.
-The Schedule 10 asks for the "primary activity" of each member in the household and includes categories for school attendance, wage labor, salaried work, domestic work, and so on.
-We define a child as "working" if her primary activity is any form of wage/salary labor, work with or without pay at a "home enterprise" (usually a farm, but the data also includes other small family businesses), or domestic chores.7 We use this primary activity variable to generate a district-level measure of child labor, our key explanatory variable.
-To create that measure for a round t, we calculate the share of survey years a district is above the median for share of children reporting working (leaving out own-survey year t).
-Using an above/below-median cutoff for high child labor aligns with the model, where districts are either high or low child labor, and provides us a straightforward benchmark for calculating the total effect of a shock in a high child labor district.
+These rounds roughly overlap with our ASER sample and have a relatively consistent set of district geographies.
+The Schedule 10 asks for the "primary" activity of each member in the household and includes categories for school attendance, wage labor, salaried work, domestic work, and so on.
+We define a child as "working" if her primary activity is any form of wage/salary labor, work with or without pay at a "home enterprise" (usually a farm, but the data also includes other small family businesses), or domestic chores.